 On packaged layouts that include /etc/nginx/conf.d/ from the http block, a dedicated snippet such as /etc/nginx/conf.d/logging-performance.conf keeps the tuning separate from virtual host files.

-- Insert a map block inside the http context to suppress known noise paths before Nginx reaches the log write.
+- Insert a map block inside the http context to suppress known low-value paths before Nginx reaches the log write.

 map $uri $log_request { default 1; =/favicon.ico 0; =/robots.txt 0; ~*\.(css|js|map|jpg|jpeg|png|gif|ico|svg|webp|woff|woff2)$ 0; }Using map keeps the logging condition centralized and cheap to evaluate for every request.

-- Define a shorter log_format inside the http context so each request writes fewer bytes.
+- Define a shorter log_format inside the http context so each retained request writes fewer bytes.

 log_format main_perf '$remote_addr - [$time_local] "$request" ' '$status $body_bytes_sent $request_time';Add fields such as "$http_user_agent" or "$http_referer" only when they are operationally necessary.